LGBTQ rights in Nigeria: Arrests and incidents

 In August 2007, eighteen men were arrested by Bauchi state police and charged with sodomy for dressing as women, which is illegal under Shari'a penal code.
 These charges were later dropped to vagrancy, and the men were held in jail for several years waiting for trial — which eventually dissolved by the end of 2011.

-On 12 September 2008, four newspapers published the names and addresses of twelve members of the House of rainbow Metropolitan Church, an LGBT-friendly church in Lagos.
+On 12 September 2008, four newspapers published the names and addresses of twelve members of the House of rainbow Metropolitan Church, an LGBTQ-friendly church in Lagos.
 Some of these members were threatened, beaten and stoned by members of the public.
 Following these incidents the church cancelled conferences for concerns about the safety of attendees.

 On 15 April 2017, authorities in the state of Kaduna arrested 53 men for allegedly conspiring to attend a same-sex wedding.
 The accused were charged with conspiracy, unlawful assembly, and belonging to an unlawful society.

 Lagos State arrested 42 men for homosexuality in August 2017.

 In June 2018, the Nigerian police arrested more than 100 party-goers at a hotel in Asaba, Delta State, on charges that they were gays and lesbians.
 By July 2018, they were facing homosexuality-related charges in court.

-A birthday party held in a hotel in Egbeda, a suburban community in Lagos Nigeria, in August 2018, was interrupted by a police raid that led to the arrest of everyone the police could round up from the hotel’s environs.
+A birthday party held in a hotel in Egbeda, a suburban community in Lagos Nigeria, in August 2018, was interrupted by a police raid that led to the arrest of everyone the police could round up from the hotel's environs.
 57 of the young men arrested during the raid were alleged to be having an initiation into the LGBTQ community.
 Among the victims was James Brown, a Nigerian crossdresser who become popularly known with the Nigerian slang "They Didnt Caught Me".
 The Egbeda 57 case held attention of the nation and that of the LGBTQ community in Nigeria for two years.